 But no rest for the wicked, and if you must do those dishes, the least we can do is help you tackle them in a more energy efficient manner (electrical energy that is!) to help you save money, energy, time, and the planet.

 It’s no secret that household appliances have been in demand a lot more lately.
-With Covid-19 still impacting us all and people remaining at home longer, household utility bills are set to increase more than usual this winter.
+With Covid-19 still impacting us all and people remaining at home longer, household utility bills are set to increase more than usual.

 And with that comes the inevitably that our increase in household energy use will not only impact our planet but will undoubtedly put a strain on our national energy system.